rems-project/cn-tutorial/docs/getting-started/tutorials/verif-alloc.md

-# Allocating and Deallocating Memory, Verified
+# Allocating and deallocating memory, verified

-## W Resources
+## W resources

 In low-level C code, it is sometimes useful to pass around memory that has been allocated but not yet initialized.
 CN provides an alternate